losizm/scamper/README.md

 #### Filtering vs. Processing

-There are two subclasses of `RequestHandler` reserved for instances where the handler always returns the same type: `RequestFilter` always returns an `HttpRequest`, and `RequestProcessor` always returns an `HttpResponse`.
+There are two subclasses of `RequestHandler` reserved for instances where the handler always returns the same type: `RequestFilter` returns `HttpRequest`, and `RequestProcessor` returns `HttpResponse`.
 These are _filtering_ and _processing_, respectively.

-The request logger can be rewritten as `RequestFilter`.
+The request logger from earlier is actually a filter and can be rewritten expressly as such.

 ```scala
 app.request { req =>